Cloud service FAQ

 Can I cancel at any time?

-Yes, you can cancel at any time with no penalty.
-You can keep using your environment until the end of your current billing cycle, and no future charges are incurred after this period.
+Yes.
+You can cancel at any time with no penalty.
+You can use your environment until the end of your current billing cycle, and no future charges are incurred after this period.